Natividad Medical Center

-Natividad Hospital commonly called just Natividad is a 172-bed acute-care teaching hospital located in Salinas, California.
+Natividad Medical Center, also known as Natividad Hospital, or simply just as, Natividad, is a 172-bed acute-care teaching hospital located in Salinas, California.
 The hospital is owned and operated by Monterey County and the hospital's emergency department receives approximately 52,000 visits per year.

-As the safety-net hospital providing healthcare to the residents of Monterey County for over 134 years, Natividad provides healthcare access to all patients regardless of their ability to pay.
+As a safety-net hospital providing healthcare to the residents of Monterey County for over 134 years, Natividad provides healthcare access to all patients regardless of their ability to pay.
 The hospital operates with a medical staff of over 300 physicians and has several specialty clinics as well as outpatient primary care clinics operated by the Monterey County Health Department.